the-fascinator-contrib/plugin-roles-ldap/README.md

 **ldapSecurityPrincipal**

-The Security Principal to use for non-anonymous binding
+The Security Principal of the service account used to bind to the LDAP server.
+(Leave empty to bind anonymously.)

 **ldapSecurityCredentials**

-Credentials for Security Principal
+Credentials for the service account used to bind to the LDAP server.
+(Leave empty to bind anonymously.)

 **idAttribute**